SentientTurtle/Prototype-datapipe-editor/README.md

 ## A unfinished web 'mashup' data pipeline editor

-This was made as a small proof of concept to evaluate ReactFlow.
+This was made as a small proof of concept to evaluate React Flow.

 It is not complete or suitable for production use.